 You can use many tools like MS Outlook to send a meeting request, which can help you invite the people and choose who is mandatory and who is optional.
 You have to send the interview agenda with highlighting the objectives to set the expectation for the meeting.

 Ask about any prerequisites you may need to facilitate your interview and your analysis.

-By learning about the domain, you will learn a prerequisites questions you should ask about the domain, and this will help you to focus during the interview.
+By learning about the business domain, you will discover that there are some important questions you should ask about the domain, and this will help you focus during the interview.

-While during the interview you should follow the different level of questioning and consider the environmental and physiological factors may effect on the listening level and audience concentrations and their willing to speak on important subjects.
+During the interview, you should follow the different questioning techniques mentioned below.
+It is important to consider the environmental and physiological factors that may affect the listening level and audience concentrations and their willingness to speak on important subjects.

-- Open – Ended Questions: should be at the start of the interview, to just gain general information and understand more about the domain, for example, why this is a problem?
+- Open-Ended Questions: should be at the start of the interview, to just gain general information and understand more about the business context, for example, why this is a problem?

-- Ideas questions: it is used to ask about opinion to solve or propose a solution and new ideas for a solution and as brainstorming a solution, for example, how do you think this could work?
+- Ideas questions: it is used to ask for the opinion to solve or propose a solution and new ideas for a solution also brainstorming a solution, for example, how do you think this could work?